Quickback Docs

 • CMS SPA: when the user is a sysadmin, the header switcher loads from the cross-tenant endpoint, defaults to "All organizations" (which omits ?organizationId= and reaches the firewall escape), and pins selected tenants via ?organizationId= on every API call.
 Org admins keep the existing membership-based switcher.

-• CMS HTML gate: admits userRole === "sysadmin" alongside "admin".
-Org admins are not locked out — both roles can enter the CMS in cms.access: "admin" mode.
+• CMS HTML gate: admits userRole === "sysadmin" alongside "appmanager".
+Org admins are not locked out when you set cms.access: "user"; cms.access: "admin" is specifically the platform control-plane gate.

 Off by default.
 Projects that don't enable it get zero behavior change; setting cms.sysadmin: true and granting a user user.role = "sysadmin" is the only way to unlock the cross-tenant view.